 When an incident or emergency occurs, authorized senders will instantly notify you using DCC Alert.
 DCC Alert is your personal connection to real-time updates, instructions on where to go, what to do, or what not to do, who to contact and other important information.
-Danville Community College uses the Roam Secure Alert Network to immediately contact you during a major crisis or emergency.
-DCC Alert delivers important emergency alerts, notifications and updates to you on all your devices including e-mail account (work, home, other), cell phone, pager, and/or Smartphone/PDA (BlackBerry, iPhone, Droid, & other handhelds).
+Danville Community College uses the Ever Bridge to immediately contact you during a major crisis or emergency.
+DCC Alert delivers important emergency alerts, notifications and updates to you on all your devices including e-mail account (work, home, other), pager, and/ or Smartphone.
 DCC Alert is a free service offered by Danville Community College.
 Your wireless carrier may charge you a fee to receive messages on your wireless device.
 You must know the name of your cell phone/wireless service provider in order to sign up.
-Please visit the following URL to sign up for DCC Alert: https://alert.dcc.vccs.edu.
+Please visit the following URL to sign up for DCC Alert: alert. dcc.vccs.edu.